pr-starfighter/starfighter/README.txt

 ========================================================================

 Thank you for downloading Project: Starfighter!
-This readme is just a basic overview of the game and instructions for building; for instructions on how to play the game, see docs/index.html.

 Project: Starfighter is a space shoot 'em up game originally developed by Parallel Realities in 2002, and released in 2003.
 You assume the role